 There's more than one method for valuing businesses and the various methods can produce wildly different results.

-It’s a common misconception when getting a business valuation for divorce purposes, that business valuators will produce a report with a single value for your business.
+It's a common misconception when getting a business valuation for divorce purposes, that valuators will produce a report with a single value.
+But that's rarely the case.

 At a high level, the three methods are: